daveyarwood/program-replacer/README.md

 1. The same UUID should keep printing until you stop the program via Ctrl-C.

-1. When you run it again, you can see that the program has been replaced by a new program with a new UUID.
+1. When you run `replaceme1234567890` again, you can see that the program has been replaced by a new program with a new UUID.